Let Us Help You Grants

 Heritage areas work to leverage heritage tourism to bring about economic development.
 Grant funding is a critical tool to enhance and preserve historic, cultural and natural resources.
 Numerous institutions within the heritage area have benefited from the various grant programs supported by the city, state, and federal governments.
 Click below to learn more about the four grant programs available to non-profit organizations with projects located in either the national heritage area boundary or the state heritage boundary.

 Small Capital Grant Program (SCG)

-Cycle closed.
-Cycle opens September 2021.
-Updated guidelines will be available when the grant cycle opens.
+Cycle open.
+Cycle closes November 1st at 5pm.
 Projects must be located within the City of Baltimore.

 Neighborhood Placemaking Grants (NPG)

-Cycle closed.
-Cycle opens September 2021.
-Updated guidelines will be available when the grant cycle opens.
+Cycle open.
+Cycle closes on December 4, 2021 at 5pm.
 Projects must be located within the state heritage area boundary.

 Heritage Investment Grant Program (HIG)

-Cycle open.
+Cycle closed.
 Opens April 1, 2021.
 Closes June 1, 2021.
 Updated guidelines will be available when the grant cycle opens.
 Projects must be located within the national heritage area boundary.

 Maryland Heritage Areas Authority Grant Program (MHAA)